OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_1.md

 <br/>

 If they don't have one you want, you can add one you like manually.
 To do this, simply click 'Create new file' in the repository, and copy and paste an existing license text in.
-Name the file something like 'LICENSE.txt' or 'LICENSE.md' to make it clear, and keep it in the main repository folder (i.e., the root).
+Name the file something like `LICENSE.txt` or `LICENSE.md` to make it clear, and keep it in the main repository folder (i.e., the root).
 Make sure to add a clean commit message, and you're done!

 <br/>

 ### Creating a README file <a name="Readme"></a>

-When you initialise your new repository, there should be an option to do so with a README file.
+When you initialise your new repository, there should be an option to do so with a `README` file.
 Just like Alice in Wonderland, these do exactly what they say - provide key information about the project.
 These are typically the first thing outside contributors will see when they come to your repository, so making them informative and welcoming is key.

 <p align="center"><img src="https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/content_development/images/readme.png" width="800" /></p>